The Fry

 These spots did not make the top 9 but are still worth a visit.

-Chick-fil-A (Shops at Don Mills) — The American chain's Don Mills location draws 1-hour wait times at peak.
-Known for the Original Chicken Sandwich, Waffle Potato Fries, and "Signature Hospitality" service.
+Chick-fil-A (Shops at Don Mills) — The American chain's Don Mills location draws long wait times at peak.
+Known for the Original Chicken Sandwich, Waffle Potato Fries, and “Signature Hospitality” service.

 Chicken Plus (Midland Ave) — Just east in Scarborough, this Korean spot has a devoted following.
 Reddit: “Owner is the sweetest… food slaps hard.”
 Try the Snowing Cheese Chicken.

 Swiss Chalet (Wilson Ave) — Voted #1 Casual Restaurant in the 2026 BrandSpark Canadian Trust Study.
-The "2 Can Dine" deals and rotisserie chicken remain a family favourite.
+The “2 Can Dine” deals and rotisserie chicken remain a family favourite — and r/askTO has a 161-score thread looking specifically for a “nice” Swiss Chalet in the North York & Scarborough area, which makes the Wilson location the most-asked-about one in the East end.

 Where can I find the best fried chicken in North York?

 The Fry at 4864 Yonge St is the top-rated Korean fried chicken spot in North York, known for its Green Onion Fried Chicken.
-For Nashville hot chicken, Dave's Hot Chicken at 5302 Yonge St draws the biggest late-night crowds.
+Reddit's best-kept secret is Mom's Chicken inside Galleria Supermarket at 865 York Mills Rd — a 127+ upvote thread on r/FoodToronto calls it “the best fried chicken in the city.”

 What is the best Korean fried chicken in North York?

 The Fry at 4864 Yonge St is the gold standard for Korean fried chicken in North York, with 1,800+ Google reviews and a 4.4-star rating.
-88 Salon at 6174 Yonge St is the trending pick for a late-night KFC and Malatang combo.
+88 Salon at 6174 Yonge St is the trending pick for a late-night Korean fried chicken and malatang combo, open until 2:30 AM.

 Where is the cheapest chicken in North York?